Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'A family recipe,' said Albus, smiling in pleasure at her evident delight.

-'Is it a secret recipe?' she asked playfully, forgetting the situation, for a moment.
+'Is it a secret?' she enquired playfully, forgetting for her shyness.

 'Oh yes,' Albus pursed his lips, 'handed down from generation to generation it's the Dumbledore family's most secret, secret recipe,' he waggled his dark auburn eyebrows, and she smiled.